Autostronomy/AutoProf/README.md

 - process_mode: analysis mode for AutoProf to run in (string)
 - n_procs: number of processes to create when running in batch mode (int)
 - overflowval: flux value that corresponds to an overflow pixel, used to identify bad pixels and mask them (float)
-- savemask: indicates if the star mask should be saved after fitting (boolean)
+- savemask: indicates if the star mask should be saved after fitting (bool)
 - autodetectoverflow: Will try to guess the pixel saturation flux value from the mode in the image.
 In principle if all overflow pixels have the same value then it would show up as the mode, but this is not